aasritha04/Chat_With_Pdf/README.md

    - Ensure you have an Anthropic API key and set it in your environment variables as `ANTHROPIC_API_KEY`.

-   - Make sure to have a `.env` file containing your environment variables, including the Anthropic API key.

 4. Run the Streamlit app:

 ```bash